thapaBurg/thapaday02/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >+
-      > Get Admission at the

-      >

-      > **University of Lynchburg**
+    text: >

-      > Preparation for studies in USA

-      > University life, career, immigration, and more

-      > Resources for international students in USA
+      Get Admission at the University of Lynchburg.
+Preparation for studies University life, career, immigration, and more.
+Free resources for international students in USA.
+Advising services.

-      > Consulting Services

-      > *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.*
+      *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.*
     actions:
       - label: Get started
         altText: ''